W.A. Franke Honors College Academy of Scholars

 We are grateful to William "Bill" Franke and his family for the generous gift that made this Academy and the financial awards possible.

-Applications are currently open for the 2025 Franke Honors Academy of Scholars.
+Applications for the 2026 Franke Honors Academy of Scholars will open in the fall of 2025.

 Alex Braithwaite